visenze/visearch-sdk-ios/README.md

 Field | Description | Required
 --- | --- | ---
-cid| An identify assigned by visenze for each e-commerce provider | Require reqid| visearch request id of current search.
+reqid| visearch request id of current search.
 This attribute can be accessed in ViSearchResult in [Section 5](#5-search-results) | Require action | action type, eg: view, click, buy, add_cart.
 Currently, we only support click event.
 More events will be supported in the future. | Require im_name | image id (im_name) for this behavior | Optional